ProtocolONE/ptah-docs/content/_index.md

 # Promote your game using Ptah
 ***

-[Ptah Builder](https://ptah.pro) is an easy-to-use open-source tool to build landing pages for video games without any coding.
+[Ptah Builder](https://ptah.pro) is an easy-to-use tool to build landing pages for video games without any coding.

 Ptah provides you with all the features you need to promote your game.